davrot/pytutorial/pytorch/replace_autograd/README.md

 return self.functional_linear(input, self.weight, self.bias)
 ```

-Here we combine it also with normal autograd operations. **Not everything needs to be in the our own autograd function.
-In fact, try to put as little as possible into your own autograd function and let the rest handle by torch.
+In the forward function we should / can combine it with normal autograd operations. **Not everything needs to be in our own autograd function.
+In fact, try to put as little as possible into your own autograd function and let the rest handle by torch's autograd.
 Less is more.**

 ```python